Darlington railway station: Station upgrade

-As part of a £140 million investment, the station is being redeveloped to increase the reliability, connectivity, and accessibility of the station; the plan resurrects many features of the abandoned Tees Valley Metro.
+As part of a £140 million investment, the station has been redeveloped to increase the reliability, connectivity and accessibility of the station; the plan resurrects many features of the abandoned Tees Valley Metro.
 The project includes the construction of a new concourse, multi-storey car park and two new platforms on the current freight avoiding lines.
 The Tees Valley Combined Authority contributed £43 million towards the upgrade, with the other £96 million being supplied by Network Rail and the Department for Transport.
-Other key stakeholders in the project include LNER, who manage the station, and Darlington Borough Council.
+Other key stakeholders in the project include LNER, which manages the station, and Darlington Borough Council.

-The upgrade includes the construction of a new Eastern concourse at the station, two new platforms at the station, and the remodelling of the track layout, and a new bridge over the railway on Smithfield Road.
+The upgrade included the construction of a new eastern concourse, two new platforms, the remodelling of the track layout and a new bridge over the railway on Smithfield Road.
 The upgrade also includes work to the overhead line equipment and installation of new points and cabling.
-The project is scheduled to finish in 2025 as part of the Railway 200 celebrations, which mark the anniversary of the opening of the Stockton and Darlington Railway, which began serving Darlington station in 1825.
+The project was scheduled to finish in 2025 as part of the Railway 200 celebrations, but this was delayed because of the complex design of the footbridge.

-The East Coast Main Line was closed over six weekends in early 2025 in order to facilitate this work; as part of the closure, work was also carried out on the track at Chester-Le-Street railway station, the demolition of the Allerdene bridge over the railway near Newcastle, and many other smaller projects that made use of the closure.
-A 50-tonne footbridge was installed during these closures in February 2025, which will connect the existing building with the two new platforms.
+The East Coast Main Line was closed over six weekends in early 2025 in order to facilitate this work; many other smaller projects made use of the closure, including track work at and the Allerdene bridge near Newcastle was demolished.
+A 50-tonne footbridge was installed during these closures in February 2025, to connect the existing building with the two new platforms.

+The upgrade was completed in May 2026.
+The redeveloped station was opened officially by rail minister Lord Hendy and Tees Valley Combined Authority mayor Ben Houchen on 15 May, with the new platforms receiving their first trains two days later.